-Minor to moderate impacts on vegetation in the East St. Louis addition would occur as a result of clearing related to construction of new design elements.
-However, this would also create opportunities to restore and enhance the planting in these areas.
-Negligible to moderate impacts might occur as a result of the design competition.
+Minor to moderate adverse impacts on vegetation in the East St. Louis addition may occur as a result of clearing related to construction of new design elements.
+However, this would also create opportunities to restore and enhance the planting in these areas, resulting in minor, long-term beneficial impacts.
+Negligible to moderate beneficial impacts might occur as a result of the design competition.
 Since this area is currently dominated by early successional or invasive species, overall impacts would be beneficial.